-Garments that have been worn must be carefully laundered and cleaned before being exhibited.
+- 3. Garments that have been worn must be carefully laundered and cleaned before being exhibited. - 4.
 Labels must include class, name, address, club, and Fair number.
 A green and white 4-H label must be sewn into your garment.
-Labels should be about 3''x2.5'' in size and be made of a piece of cloth with permanent or laundry type marker.
-Can be pinned or sewn to item.
+Labels should be about 3"x2.5" in size and be made of a piece of cloth with permanent or laundry type marker.
+Can be pinned or sewn to item, straight pins are not allowed to be used to attached these items. - 5.
 Place exhibits on a hanger with the hook toward the left shoulder of the garment.
 Attach skirts to hangers with large safety pins.
 A clear, plastic bag with accessory items may be attached to the hanger with safety pins.
-If the exhibit is delicate fabric and garment must be protected, place in a clear, plastic bag.
-5. Conference judging will be held during the Fair, not in advance.
-This judging will be conducted on a schedule order based on a sign-up genius form sent out prior.

-6. Judged garments are to be on exhibit during the Fair.

-7. All exhibitors must submit project costs sheets.

-8. A Grand and Reserve Grand Champion will be awarded overall if quality merits.

-9. Exhibitors must be at least nine (9) years old to enter the Kansas State Fair.

-10. Recycled clothing project-an item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
-Could be remaking/designing a garment, repurposing clothing items for a new use, etc. Must include sewing of some kind.

-11. Limit of six (6) entries per exhibitor.
-Exhibitors may enter more than one (1) entry per class.
+If the exhibit is delicate fabric and garment must be protected, place in a clear, plastic bag. - 6.
+Conference judging will be held during the Fair, not in advance.
+This judging will be conducted on a schedule order based on a sign-up genius form sent out prior. - 7.
+Judged garments are to be on exhibit during the Fair. - 8.
+All exhibitors must submit project costs sheets. - 9.
+A Grand and Reserve Grand Champion will be awarded overall if quality merits. - 10.
+Exhibitors must be at least nine (9) years old to enter the Kansas State Fair. - 11.
+Recycled clothing project-an item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
+Could be remaking/designing a garment, repurposing clothing items for a new use, etc. Must include sewing of some kind. - 12.
+Limit of six (6) entries per exhibitor.
+Exhibitors may enter more than one (1) entry per class. - 13.
+Pre-cut kits are acceptable for all clothing classes.
+All articles/garments must be finished for use.